City Council Meetings

 Applicants are allowed fifteen minutes to present their proposal and five minutes for response following public testimony.

-Those testifying in favor or opposition of an application will be given a total of twenty minutes with time allotted as follows:
+Those testifying in favor or opposition of an application will be given a total of 20 minutes with time allotted as follows:

-- an identified spokesperson for a group is allocated ten minutes
+- an identified spokesperson for a group is allocated 10 minutes.

 Council discussions and questions will follow testimony from the applicant and the public.
 All questions should be addressed to the council, not the applicant.